Cologne Cathedral: Bells

 During the 19th century, as the building neared completion, there was a desire to increase the number of bells.
 This was facilitated by Kaiser Wilhelm I who gave French bronze cannon, captured in 1870–71, for this purpose.
 The 22 pieces of artillery were displayed outside the cathedral on 11 May 1872.
-Andreas Hamm in Frankenthal used them to cast a bell of over 27,000 kilos on 19 August 1873.
+Andreas Hamm in Frankenthal used them to cast a bell of over 27 t on 19 August 1873.
 The tone was not harmonious and another attempt was made on 13 November 1873.
 The Central Cathedral Association, which had agreed to take over the costs, did not want this bell either.
 Another attempt took place on 3 October 1874.
 The colossal bell was shipped to Cologne and on 13 May 1875, installed in the cathedral.
-This Kaiserglocke was eventually melted in 1918 to support the German war effort.
+This was eventually melted in 1918 to support the German war effort.
 The Kaiserglocke was the largest free-swinging bell in history.